foxfriends/idle-rpg/README.md

 To run the project, open the terminal to this directory and type `npm start`.
 Also, in a second terminal at this directory run `webpack --watch` to compile the code while you are working.
+You can then see it in your browser at 'localhost:8080'.

 ## Code style